bijayphuyal28/Information-Systems-Project-Stich-Clothing-/README.md

 # Project Description

 Stich Clothing Store is an e-commerce platform that allows customer to purchase high-brands clothes online.
-This platform has been developed to allow rural community of Nepal to shop variety of products and provide a secure and convinient experience.
+This platform has been developed to allow rural community of Nepal to shop variety of products and provide a secure and convenient experience.

 # Technologies Used